THCV is a cannabinoid in raw cannabis and is the focus of much new research.

 THCV is short for tetrahydrocannabivarin.
 There are many different cannabinoids in the cannabis plant.
 One of the rarest, THCV, is about to get amplified.
 This is thanks to new research from the Medical Cannabis Research Consortium of Marin, California.
 Fortunately, what tetrahydrocannabivarin lacks in presence, it makes up for in benefits.

-This Cannabinoid Reduces Cholesterol And Regulates Blood Sugar
+This Cannabinoid May Reduce Cholesterol and Regulate Blood Sugar

 THCV, is usually produced in very small amounts by the cannabis plant.
 It’s a close relative of regular THC (the one that’s always mentioned as one of the active ingredients in cannabis).
 According to the latest research, THCV may have valuable properties allowing it to effectively treat diabetes and high cholesterol, among other disorders.

 If those don’t sound like typical targets of cannabis-based therapy, it’s because they aren’t.
-While medical cannabis has a wide-range of uses, it’s most well known as a pain reliever, anti-tremor medication, anti-inflammatory, and all-around cancer-fighting agent.
-The idea that cannabis may be a viable way to treat both Type I and Type II diabetes and high cholesterol is an exciting new direction.
+While medical cannabis has a wide-range of uses, it’s most well known as a pain reliever, anti-tremor medication, and anti-inflammatory.
+The idea that cannabis may be a viable way to treat both Type I and Type IIdiabetes and high cholesterol is an exciting new direction.

 Cannabis Consumers Have Lowered BMI